arrow

 Over the last few years, banks have had numerous data breaches.
 Here are a few examples of cyber attacks on banks:

-As it is possible to observe, despite the advancement of security tech, there are still lots of successful fraud attack cases.
+As can be observed, despite the advancement of security tech, there are still many successful fraud attack cases.
 So, keeping cybersecurity measures relevant is key.

 How to Make Banking Institutions Cyber Secure?